MMDA-The Union Project: "Intensified Enforcement of Smoke Free Environment Policy in Metropolitan Manila"

-The Pahayagan ng Bayan is public service announcement tool of the Agency where events, projects and activities of various national and local government units in Metro Manila as well as non-government or civic organizations.
+The Pahayagan ng Bayan is a public service announcement tool of the Agency where advertising collaterals of events, projects and activities of various national and local government units in Metro Manila as well as non-government or civic organizations are posted.

 These are steel pylons, measuring 20 ft. high and 6 ft. wide, strategically-placed on different areas in Metro Manila.

 The advertisement of the events, printed on tarpaulins, are posted on the pylons for a maximum of three months.

 As of Dec.
 1, 2016, there are 114 Pahayagan ng Bayan pylons on the stretch of EDSA, C-5, Roxas Blvd., NAIA Road, Ortigas, Marcos Highway, Magsaysay Blvd. and Quezon Avenue.